England & Wales · Bank Holidays

 Monday 25 May 2026

-The Spring bank holiday falls on the last Monday of May each year.
-In 2026 that is Monday 25 May.
-The long weekend runs from Saturday 23 May to Monday 25 May.
+The Spring bank holiday is the next bank holiday in England and Wales and the headline question for anyone planning the rest of May.
+It falls on the last Monday of May every year.
+In 2026 that is Monday 25 May, with a long weekend running from Saturday 23 May to Monday 25 May.

-Annual leave tip: Taking Monday 18 May to Friday 22 May as five days of annual leave, combined with the 25 May bank holiday, creates a ten-day break from Saturday 16 May to Monday 25 May — one of the most efficient leave extensions of the year in England and Wales.
+Booking five days of annual leave from Monday 18 May to Friday 22 May turns the Spring weekend into a ten-day break running Saturday 16 May to Monday 25 May.
+Five leave days for ten consecutive days off is one of the most efficient annual leave extensions in England and Wales's 2026 calendar.

 May bank holidays in context

-England and Wales have 8 bank holidays in total in 2026.
-Having two in the same month makes May stand out in the working calendar.
-The next closest concentration is December, where Christmas Day and Boxing Day fall within two days of each other — but they create a single four-day period rather than two separate long weekends.
+England and Wales have eight bank holidays in 2026, and two of them fall in May.
+Having two in the same month makes May stand out in the working calendar — the only other concentration is December, where Christmas Day and Boxing Day fall within two days of each other but create a single four-day period rather than two separate long weekends.

-For expats arriving from countries with more public holidays overall — France (11), Germany (9–13), Spain (12) — the two May bank holidays are one of the more immediately noticeable aspects of the UK calendar.
-For those arriving from countries with fewer or less evenly distributed holidays, they represent a genuine opportunity to plan ahead.
-The fact that both dates fall on Mondays, and that both are shared with Scotland and Northern Ireland, makes them the most universally observed bank holiday period in the UK year.
+For expats arriving from countries with more public holidays overall — France with eleven, Germany with nine to thirteen depending on the state, Spain with twelve — the two May bank holidays are one of the more immediately noticeable features of the UK calendar.
+The pair are the most universally observed bank holiday period in the UK year, and the fact that both dates are Mondays means each creates a three-day weekend automatically, without requiring annual leave.

 Work rights on May bank holidays

 There is no automatic legal right to take bank holidays off in England and Wales.
-Your entitlement depends on your employment contract.
+Entitlement depends on your employment contract.
 Employers must provide a statutory minimum of 5.6 weeks of annual leave per year and may include bank holidays within that figure or grant them as additional days.
-Both approaches are legal.
+Both approaches are legal — what matters is what the contract says.

 Frequently asked questions

-The Early May bank holiday in England and Wales in 2026 falls on Monday 4 May.
+The Early May bank holiday in England and Wales in 2026 fell on Monday 4 May.
 It always falls on the first Monday of May.
-The long weekend runs from Saturday 2 May to Monday 4 May 2026.
+The long weekend ran from Saturday 2 May to Monday 4 May 2026.

 The Spring bank holiday in England and Wales in 2026 falls on Monday 25 May.
 It always falls on the last Monday of May.
 The long weekend runs from Saturday 23 May to Monday 25 May 2026.